How Can I Dispose of Planglow’s Plant-Based Packaging?

-We supply packaging that is made from sustainable, plant based materials in place of oil derived plastics.
+We supply packaging that is made from plant based materials in place of oil-derived plastics.

-We neither encourage or support littering in any way.
+We neither encourage nor support littering in any way.

 We need to talk about waste

 Packaging containing food residue is difficult to recycle and products made from mixed materials (for example a card wedge with a plastic film) are challenging at best.

 Our closed loop waste solution

 One alternative solution we are currently able to offer food and drink providers is an onsite bio processor and we have teamed up with PRM Waste Systems to offer a simple and cost-effective method for disposing of food and plant-based packaging waste onsite.